-Unit 1 Laboratory Biology Disciplinary Core Ideas Indicator # Indicator ETS1.A: Defining and Delimiting Engineering Problems HS-LS1-1 Construct an explanation based on The more precisely a design task's criteria and constraints can evidence for how the structure of DNA be defined, the more likely it is that the designed solution will determines the structure of proteins be successful.
+Unit 2 Laboratory Biology Disciplinary Core Ideas Indicator # Indicator ETS1.A: Defining and Delimiting Engineering Problems HS-LS1-1 Construct an explanation based on The more precisely a design task's criteria and constraints can evidence for how the structure of DNA be defined, the more likely it is that the designed solution will determines the structure of proteins be successful.
 Specification of constraints includes which carry out the essential functions consideration of scientific principles and other relevant of life through systems of specialized knowledge that are likely to limit possible solutions.
 (MS- cells.
 ETS1-1) HS-LS1-2 Develop and use a model to illustrate the hierarchical organization of interacting ETS1.B: Developing Possible Solutions systems that provide specific functions A solution needs to be tested, and then modified on the basis within multicellular organisms of the test results, in order to improve it.
-(MS-ETS1-4) HS-LS1-3 Plan and conduct an investigation to ETS1.C: Optimizing the Design Solution provide evidence that feedback Although one design may not perform the best across all tests, mechanisms maintain homeostasis identifying the characteristics of the design that performed the HS-LS1-6 Construct and revise an explanation based best in each test can provide useful information for the on evidence for how carbon, hydrogen, and redesign process-that is, some of those characteristics may be oxygen from sugar molecules may combine incorporated into the new design.
-(MS-ETS1-3) with other elements to form amino acids incorporated into the new design.
-(Mis-L131-3) 110 104 4 and/or other large carbon-based molecules.
-HS-LS4-1 Communicate scientific information that common ancestry and biological evolution are supported by multiple lines of empirical evidence.
-HS-LS4-2 Construct an explanation based on evidence that the process of evolution primarily results from four factors: (1) the potential for a species to increase in number, (2) the heritable genetic variation of individuals in a species due to L mutation and sexual reproduction, (3) competition for limited resources, and (4) the proliferation of those organisms that are better able to survive and reproduce in the environment HS-PS1-2 Construct and revise an explanation for the outcome of a simple chemical reaction based on the outermost electron states of atoms, trends in the periodic table, and knowledge of the patterns of chemical properties
+(MS-ETS1-4) HS-LS1-3 Plan and conduct an investigation to provide evidence that feedback ETS1.C: Optimizing the Design Solution mechanisms maintain homeostasis Although one design may not perform the best across all tests, HS-LS1-4 Use argument based on empirical evidence identifying the characteristics of the design that performed the and scientific reasoning to support an best in each test can provide useful information for the explanation for how characteristic animal redesign process-that is, some of those characteristics may be behaviors and specialized plant structures incorporated into the new design.
+(MS-ETS1-3) affect the probability of successful reproduction of animals and plants respectively